JuergenGutsch/blog/_source/_posts/2023-04-03-appsec-role-at-yoo.md

 ## Adding security to the company

 Actually, the secure software development process starts at the sales phase.
-The salesperson needs to know what type of customer he is selling our services to, what type of data the potential customer will be handled with the new project, and what type of possible risks there are.
+The salesperson needs to know what type of customer he is selling our services to, what type of data the potential customer will be handle with the new project, and what type of possible risks there are.
 The salesperson needs to know what level of security he needs to sell.
 (Exactly, we need to sell security.
 See next section why)

 The process continues with the requirements engineering, even the UX and UI specialists need to take care of security.
 DevOps is following, by setting up the secure software development infrastructure and secure deployments per project.
 DevOps is also supporting the developers with the right tools that check for software quality and possible vulnerabilities and code flaws while building and delivering the software.
 In the development phase, required security aspects need to be implemented and QA needs to know how to test this.
 Maybe tooling will support the QA to make automated security tests.